Waltham North station

 Waltham North station is a former railroad station in Waltham, Massachusetts.
-Originally built by the Central Massachusetts Railroad, it was part of the MBTA Commuter Rail system from 1965 to 1971.
+It was originally built by the Massachusetts Central Railroad which constructed it 1881, and by 1885 it was operated by the successor Central Massachusetts Railroad.
+It was part of the MBTA Commuter Rail system from 1965 to 1971.
 It was located on Lexington Street in north-central Waltham.
 It was closed on November 26, 1971, when service on the Central Mass Branch was terminated due to poor track conditions and low ridership.
 The station building is no longer extant, having been demolished at some point after the end of service on the branch.
+In 2023, a paved section of the Mass Central Rail Trail—Wayside was built along the railbed past the former station site.